Research

 I currently split my research focus between mathematical toxicology and the scholarship of teaching and learning (SOTL) in mathematics.
 My SOTL work is primarily geared toward finding ways to improve retention of students in mathematics courses through developing a sense of belonging as well as to improve experiences within the course itself.
 This could be through assignment choice or through use of specific technology (such as WeBWorK) in the classroom.

 My mathematical toxicology research centers around physiologically-based pharmacokinetic (PBPK) modeling.
 PBPK models use physical properties (e.g., blood flow and organ weights) and chemical properties (e.g., chemical structure and solubility) to predict dose-response curves for exposure to a variety of compounds.
-In particular, I am focusing on oral exposure models of vitamin D. With any good model comes sensitivity analysis to determine which parameters are identifiable and estimable; I am also exploring subfields of global sensitivity analysis as they apply to PBPK modeling.
+In particular, I am focusing on inhibition in an inhalation model of trichloroethylene (TCE) and chloroform in rats.
+With any good model comes sensitivity analysis to determine which parameters are identifiable and estimable; I am also exploring subfields of global sensitivity analysis as they apply to PBPK modeling.

 I maintain a strong interest in conducting research with students: a recent research project on an inhalation exposure model of water disinfection byproducts involved two students (John Kenney and Jessica McElwain) based off work done by their predecessors in individual and course-based research (see the Student Research Page).
 An article stemming from this project was published in 2021 in Missouri Journal of Mathematical Sciences.

-Note: Most research is currently published under my previous name, Megan E. Sawyer.
+Note: Most research is currently published under my previous name.

 Published Research